 Difficulty: Moderate with walking more than a mile at a time.
-Need to be able to carry your own luggage up stairs.
+You need to be able to carry your own luggage up stairs.

 Join us as we travel through both old Spain and new Spain!
 We'll walk through medieval cities which were unique in the Middle Ages, where Jewish, Muslim & Christian scholars all intermingled, and each tradition has left their imprint in Spanish culture.
 We'll learn about the rise of Catholic Spain as we visit Toledo and Madrid, where we'll tour world class art museums such as the Prado, the national palace, the Plaza Mayor and the famous Mercado San Miguel, where you can taste and see some magnificent tapas.
 New Spain features a unique, innovative tapas tradition, where the custom is to walk from one tapas bar to the next during a leisurely evening, sampling as much variety as you can!
 We'll travel on the modern rail system, walk through distinct urban neighborhoods and on scenic mountain paths.
 Like much of Europe, Spain is an interesting place to learn how a traditionally Catholic/Christian society is becoming a non-religious/post-Christian culture -- and we'll spend time visiting with Spanish Anabaptist leaders working in the midst of this dynamic.
 Expect days and days of sunshine, encountering people whose lives are lived outside on the streets, plazas and tapas bars, and old Spain and new Spain converge on nearly every corner and byway.
 More details to come once trip details are finalized.

 The islands of the Aegean are scattered in the sparkling waters of Greek mythology, legend, culture, and the biblical story from Acts to Revelation.
-You will be awe-struck by the incredible beauty of the waters of deep blue Aegean, as we sail in the wake of heroes, saints, sinners, crusaders, tyrants, missionaries, prisoners, pirates, and poets, for a full week on a beautiful, well-appointed traditional wooden Turkish gulet.
-This is the ideal way to visit the islands of Samos, Patmos, Kos, Rhodes with their ancient civilization and charming cobblestone streets, restaurants and shops and meet their famous citizens and travelers, like Hippocrates, Pythagoras, Epicurus, Saint Paul, and John the Revelator.
+You will be awe-struck by the incredible beauty of the waters of deep blue Aegean, as we sail in the wake of heroes, saints, sinners, crusaders, tyrants, missionaries, prisoners, pirates, and poets.
+We plan to visit the islands of Samos, Patmos, Kos, Rhodes with their ancient civilization and charming cobblestone streets, restaurants and shops and meet their famous citizens and travelers, like Hippocrates, Pythagoras, Epicurus, Saint Paul, and John the Revelator.

-This tour will be led by Linford and Janet Stutzman, prior cross-cultural leaders to the Middle East.
+This learning tour will be led by Linford and Janet Stutzman, prior cross-cultural leaders to the Middle East, and at home on the Mediterranean for 18 sailing seasons.
 Email email@example.com to be added to a list of interested people.